KATRIN-Experiment/Kassiopeia/source/configuration.rst

 extension in the geometry specification.
 Furthermore, since ``ksnav_meshed_space`` requires access to the root space ``space_world`` and all of the navigation commands associated with the shapes it contains, it must be declared after the definition of the simulation command structure element ``ksgeo_space`` (see below).

+The mesh navigator can also be used together with geometry from exernal files, as shown in the ``MeshSimulation.xml`` example.

 Navigation and Commands
 -----------------------